 Preventative Maintenance Tips for Your Black Tank and Its Sensors

-Cleaning your RV black water tank doesn’t have to be a dreadful experience as long as you clean and maintain it regularly.
+Cleaning your RV black water tank and it’s sensors doesn’t have to be a dreadful experience as long as you clean and maintain it regularly.
 Routine washing can prevent bacteria build-up that leads to intense and unpleasant odors.
 Clogs are also much less frequent, leading to fewer complications and repairs.

-When you’re enjoying a relaxing family getaway, the last thing you want to worry about is an issue with your RV black water tank.
+When you’re enjoying a relaxing family camping trip, the last thing you want to worry about is an issue with your RV black water tank.
 To avoid this, follow our black water tank cleaning tips for your black water tank and its sensors.

 How To Service Your Black Water Tank

 RV black water tanks are easy to empty, as the process only requires a hook-up and a set of hands.
 It is the step after draining that is crucial, however.
 Rinsing and cleaning are essential to maintaining a clean holding tank.

 For the best results, you should rinse your holding tank each time you dump.
 If this is not feasible, at least wash it out every other time.

 Cleaning your RV’s black water tank is relatively simple once you learn how to do so.
 After dumping, fill the tank with clean water by flushing or pouring clean water into the toilet.
 You can also use a hose to run water in from outside.
 Once the RV holding tank is full, be sure to drain it.
 Continue using this method until the output is translucent and free of waste materials.
 For a better view, install a clear elbow into your septic hose.